oeg-upm/rsfc/README.md

-# Research Software Quality Checks (RSQC)
+# Research Software Fairness Checks (RSFC)

-A command line interface to automatically evaluate the quality of a Github repository.
+A command line interface to automatically evaluate the quality of a Github or Gitlab repository.

 **Authors**: Daniel Garijo, Andrés Montero

 ## Features

-Given a repository URL, RSQC will perform a series of checks based on a list of research software quality indicators (RSQI).
+Given a repository URL, RSFC will perform a series of checks based on a list of research software quality indicators (RSQI).
 The RSQIs currently covered by the package are:

 - software_has_license
 - software_has_citation